10 Important Safety Rules for Camping

 Take into account the wind when setting up your tent.
 If you are in an area where there is a lot of wind, you should set up camp against it to protect you against the wind and to prevent it from pulling down your tent.

 Do not make campfires unless you are in a clear area with no fire risk, no wind and in an area where it is allowed.
-Take a look at our article on how to make a campfire safely.

 If you decide to make a campfire, at least make sure that it is away from the tents because a spark can be the start of a fire.
 Again the recommendation is to avoid them.